UniMath/agda-unimath/src/foundation/unit-type.lagda.md

   where

   point : A → (unit → A)
-  point = const unit A
+  point a = const a
 ```

 ### Raising the universe level of the unit type